A PROJECT OF SPARK CENTRAL

-In this West Central Publishing Union field trip, students depart on a two-hour storytelling adventure where they imagine characters, develop settings, and devise action-packed plots.
+In West Central Publishing Union field trips, students depart on a two-hour storytelling adventure where they imagine characters, develop settings, and devise action-packed plots.
 The field trip culminates in each student receiving a personalized, bound book and the accomplishment of becoming a published writer.

 Volunteers guide students in their writing experience, acting as encouraging tutors.
 Our resident editor, the unseen Penelope Bucket, and her stubborn sidekick hippopotamus, Snoz, interact with students and push their imaginative story-telling abilities.

 Each class writes the first part of the story together, typed and illustrated in real-time by volunteers, before students write their endings individually and submit them for publication.
 Each student receives a bound book with the typed beginning, illustrations, and their own handwritten ending to share with their peers and parents.
 We hope for each student, this experience is just the beginning of a long writing career.

 We are currently only working with West Central elementary schools on field trips.

 Our West Central Publishing Union field trips have been made possible in part by a SAGA grant from the Spokane Arts Fund.